-Or are you tired of feeling stressed out, depressed, or anxious?
+Or are you feeling stressed out, depressed, or anxious?

-In this guide, you’ll find what we feel are the best brain supplements — those that have been proven to be safe, effective, and cover a wide variety of needs.
+In this guide, you’ll find the best, proven brain supplements — those shown to be safe and effective, and offer a wide variety of benefits.

-We’ll examine the unique properties of each, including recommended dosages and side effects or interactions so you can make an informed decision.
+We’ll examine the important properties of each, and include recommended dosages and potential side effects and interactions, so that you can make an informed decision.

-Keep in mind that almost all of the supplements in this guide have multiple brain health benefits, not just the one shown in the headline for each supplement.
+Keep in mind that almost all of these supplements have multiple brain health benefits, not just the one shown in the section titles.

-Citicoline is a naturally occurring compound found in every cell of your body.
+Citicoline is a naturally occurring compound found in every cell of the body.

-It’s less widely known that many other brain supplements you’ll find on this list, yet it’s one of the best brain boosters available.
+It’s less widely known that many other brain supplements that are on this list, yet it’s one of the best brain boosters available.

 Citicoline helps build healthy brain cell membranes.

-It improves blood flow to the brain and also brain plasticity, the brain’s ability to change throughout life.
+It improves blood flow to the brain and increases brain plasticity, the brain’s ability to change throughout its lifetime.

 Acetylcholine is the primary brain chemical involved with memory and learning.

-Dopamine is linked to motivation, productivity, and your “pleasure-reward” system.
+Dopamine is positively linked to motivation, productivity, mood, and our “pleasure-reward” system.

-A surprising number of drugs fall into this category, both prescription and over-the-counter (OTC).
+A surprising number of drugs, both prescription and over-the-counter (OTC), fall into this category.

-A good rule of thumb is that any medication that starts with “anti” is likely to affect your acetylcholine level.
+A good rule of thumb is that any medication with a name that starts with “anti” is likely to lower acetylcholine levels.

 This includes antihistamines, antidepressants, antipsychotics, antibiotics, antispasmodics, and antihypertensives.

-When looking for a citicoline supplement you are likely to come across CDP-choline (cytidine diphosphocholine).
+When looking for a citicoline supplement, you are likely to come across CDP-choline (cytidine 5′-diphosphocholine).

-This is a highly bioavailable form of citicoline that’s got research to back up its claims as a cognitive enhancer.
-(15)
+This is a patented, highly bioavailable form of citicoline that’s got research to back up its claims as a cognitive enhancer.

-Side effects of citicoline include insomnia, headache, diarrhea, low or high blood pressure, nausea, blurred vision, and chest pains.
-(16)
+Reported side effects are unusual, but include insomnia, headache, diarrhea, low or high blood pressure, nausea, blurred vision, and chest pains.